RationAI/WSI-Service/README.md

 ### Features:

-:key: Authentication.
-Pass a token, write a logics of verifying it and provide logics on which slide IDs are allowed to view by whom.
-Or just parse tokens.
-Or just re-use existing implementation.
-Or simply disable auth.

 :bus: Batch access.
 Do not fetch single tile per request.

 :black_nib: Custom local access address mappers.
 Add your own logics on how case and slide IDs are derived.

-:open_file_folder: Direct file access.
-We don't force you to use IDs: just select a file mapper and access slides by their relative path to the server data root.

 ### Limitations: